EvanKoe/react-native-ready-comps/doc/coding-style.md

 > Do not hesitate to add empty new lines everywhere you think they could help to make your code easier to read !

-### Functionnal components and ES7
+### Functional components and ES7

-You must use ES7 javascript coding rules and functionnal components in React Native.
+You must use ES7 javascript coding rules and functional components in React Native.
 No class components will be tolerated.

 ```typescript
 // to declare a function